 I hope you are well, and that H has been able to get the rehab services he needs- and has been safe.
 I know this has all been so stressful.
 I can’t imagine the concern and sleepless nights.

 Now, comes the painful part, but written in a tone of compassion and well wishes always.
 I’m not angry with you.
 A bit stunned, and very hurt, but not angry.
-If I didn’t care, it wouldn’t be worth writing.
+If I didn’t care, it wouldn’t be worth writing, even if just to blow off steam.

 I’m so thankful for the Bible, and the wisdom and guidance it so consistently provides.
 I’m thankful that the Bible talks so much about love, and treating others with compassion and kindness.
 I love how it lets us know that God knows our hearts.
 I love how it helps me when I feel like I’m completely alone.
 I love how it is infinitely more important and stronger than humans in its influence in my life.
 I love how growing up at the old church shaped me; those years were amazing, and have been the core of my being for as long as I can remember, as were my summers at camp on the staff.